Approximation Algorithms for the Joint Replenishment Problem with Deadlines: Lower Bounds of 1.207 and 1.245

-In the limit, every schedule will incur cost at least $\lambda$ per time unit iff, for every cycle $C$ in this graph, the sum of the costs of the edges in $C$ is at least $\lambda$ times the sum of the times elapsed on the edges in $C$.
+In the limit (as $\maxDeadline \rightarrow \infty$), every schedule will incur cost at least $\lambda$ per time unit as long as, for every cycle $C$ in this graph, the sum of the costs of the edges in $C$ is at least $\lambda$ times the sum of the times elapsed on the edges in $C$.
+The integrality gap is then at least $\lambda$ divided by the cost (per time unit) of the uniform fractional solution defined above.
+Note that $\lambda$ is essentially the minimum mean cycle cost in $G$.

-We want to choose the vector $\costVector$ to maximize the integrality gap, that is, the ratio of $\lambda$ to the optimal cost per time unit.
-The following linear program does this:

-Constraint~\eqref{lb2:opt} of the linear program is that the fractional solution (described at the start of this section) costs at most 1 per time unit.
+Given any fixed $m$ and vector $\duration{}$ of period durations, the configuration graph is determined.
+We will choose the costs (the warehouse-order cost $\COST$ and each retailer cost $\costof\rho$) to maximize the resulting value of $\lambda$, subject to the constraint that the cost of the uniform fractional solution is at most 1.
+The linear program (LP) in \lref[Figure]{fig:gap} does this.
+The LP is based on the standard LP dual for minimum mean cycle, but the edge costs are not determined --- they are chosen subject to appropriate side constraints.
+Constraint~\eqref{lb2:opt} of the LP is that the uniform fractional solution costs at most 1 per time unit.